he Resiliency Center has reimagined its “Wellness Champions” program to the newly minted “Joy in Work” program.

 What to Expect:

 Learn more about the Joy in Work model, including the Nine Components of Joy in Work.
-The course includes interactive sessions to apply positive change management within your role, teams and context, with tailored breakout sessions for individuals, managers and team leaders, and organizitional leaders.
+The course includes interactive sessions to apply positive change management within your role, teams and context, with tailored breakout sessions for individuals, managers and team leaders, and organizational leaders.

 You will gain practical tools, learn from experienced practitioners, and become familiar with strategies to address resilience, well-being, fulfillment, and flourishing in the workplace.
 You’ll leave feeling empowered to initiate projects that improve metrics like burnout, engagement, patient safety and turnover rates.